tf-encrypted/tf-encrypted/README.md

 pip3 install -e .
 ```

-This latter is useful on platforms for which the pip package has not yet been compiled but is also needed for [development](./.github/CONTRIBUTING.md).
-Note that this will get you a working basic installation, yet a few more steps are required to match the performance and security of the version shipped in the pip package, see [INSTALL.md](./docs/INSTALL.md).
+This latter is useful on platforms for which the pip package has not yet been compiled but is also needed for [development](./docs/CONTRIBUTING.md).
+Note that this will get you a working basic installation, yet a few more steps are required to match the performance and security of the version shipped in the pip package, see the [installation instructions](./docs/INSTALL.md).

 ## Custom build of TensorFlow